 “I tried to do what he said, but of course I failed,” he told me.
 “My blood sugar was generally between 150 and 250, so I had an awfully hard time.”

-The doctor that he saw at that time was a general practitioner.
+The doctor who he saw at that time was a general practitioner.
 That doctor prescribed the only oral drug we had at that time for diabetes, one of the a sulfonylureas called glyburide.
 Later he switched to an endocrinologist, who gave John an unpleasant wake-up call.

 “That doctor told me that there was nothing he could do for me and that after five years I would be on dialysis,” John recalls.
 “I walked out of that office thinking that this is not going to be my future.”